 You definitely won’t miss the meat in satisfying veggie-driven dishes like socca cakes—chickpea pancakes infused with grated zucchini, carrot or winter squash—and “kabbouleh”—a riff on tabbouleh that swaps crispy brown rice for bulgur and shredded kale for parsley.
 The roasted pears and pomegranate seeds in this recipe for Brussels Sprouts Two Ways (shaved raw and pan-roasted) make it a pitch-perfect autumn dish—one that’s as colorful as the cast of Sqirl cafe regulars pictured throughout the book.

-Brussels Sprouts Two Ways: Shaved raw and pan-roasted Brussels sprouts with roasted pears
+Brussels Sprouts Two Ways: Shaved Raw and Pan-Roasted with Roasted Pears

 - 2 to 3 Warren or Red d'Anjou pears (1 pound 5 ounces total)

 - 2 tablespoons champagne vinegar or white wine vinegar

 - 1 teaspoon honey